zama-ai/tfhe-rs/tfhe/docs/shortint/serialization.md

 with the server that does the computations.

-The easiest way to send these data to a server is to use the serialization and deserialization features. concrete-shortint uses the serde framework, serde's Serialize and Deserialize are implemented on concrete-shortint's types.
+The easiest way to send these data to a server is to use the serialization and deserialization features. tfhe::shortint uses the serde framework, serde's Serialize and Deserialize are implemented on tfhe::shortint's types.

 To be able to serialize our data, we need to pick a [data format], for our use case,